elmoamedeo/hackerrank/README.md

 </p>

 ## :grey_question: What is HackerRank
-HackerRank is a place where programmers from all over the world come together to solve problems in a wide range of Computer Science domains such as algorithms, machine learning & artificial intelligence.
-As well as to practice different programming paradigms like functional programming.
+HackerRank is a technology hiring platform that is the standard for assessing developer skills for over 2,000+ companies around the world.
+HackerRank helps companies hire skilled developers and innovate faster by enabling tech recruiters and hiring managers to objectively evaluate talent at every stage of the recruiting process.

 #### My profile: https://www.hackerrank.com/elmoamedeo